 With today’s responsive and straightforward GUI, popularity of command line execution is much lower.
 Yet still command prompt is widely used in server administration, OS configuration, networking and so on.
 Also, command line prompt is an integral part of Microsoft Windows OS, so it is still available for those who know how to use it.

-This article will teach you how to use the command line prompt for batch email conversion.
+This article will teach you how to use the command line prompt for batch email conversion in examples of conversion of eml to pst via command line.

 Batch email conversion using command line